Best of Rome in one Day from Civitavecchia Port

 St. Peter's Square

-St. Peter's Square, located in the heart of the Vatican, is one of the most famous and impressive squares in the world.
-Designed by Gian Lorenzo Bernini by order of Pope Alexander VII, it was built between 1656 and 1667 to accommodate the faithful who attended religious services.
-The square is characterized by a large elliptical colonnade, symbolizing the open arms of the Church that welcomes the world.
-In the center is an Egyptian obelisk and two fountains, while the facade of St. Peter's Basilica dominates the scene.
+St. Peter’s Square, located in the heart of Vatican City, is one of the most famous and impressive squares in the world.
+Designed by Gian Lorenzo Bernini at the request of Pope Alexander VII, it was built between 1656 and 1667 to welcome the faithful attending religious ceremonies.
+The square is characterized by a विशाल elliptical colonnade, symbolizing the open arms of the Church embracing the world.
+At its center stands an Egyptian obelisk and two fountains, while the façade of St. Peter’s Basilica dominates the scene.

 30 minutes Admission ticket free